openmost/ProfileGravatar/README.md

 ## Description

-Replace the default user profile picture by Gravatar.
+Use gravatar image for visitor's profile picture

-This plugin use a SHA256 hash of the user email to retrive the picture.
+This plugin use a SHA256 hash of the user email to retrieve the picture.